 There are two entrances to World Showcase – one is located in Future World at the front of the park and the other is located at the International Gateway near the France Pavilion in World Showcase.
-The International Gateway is also the location of Epcot’s skyline station and is connected to Disney’s Boardwalk area.
+The International Gateway is connected to Disney’s Boardwalk and it also the location of Epcot’s Skyliner station.

-Visit the Epcot Overview page to learn more about this park.
+See our Guide to EPCOT page to learn more about this park!

-Disney’s MGM Studios opened in 1989, and in 2008 its name was officially changed to Hollywood Studios (not to be confused with Universal Studios, which is not a Disney Park or owned by Disney).
+Disney’s MGM Studios opened in 1989, and in 2008 its name was officially changed to Hollywood Studios (not to be confused with Universal Studios, which is not a Disney Park and not owned by Disney).
 Hollywood Studios is currently divided into nine main areas:

 - Hollywood Boulevard